rubixFunctions/r3x-js-showcase/README.md

 - [Google Storage](https://cloud.google.com/storage/docs/quickstart-console)

 ### Create Service Account
 A google service account is needed to allow our showcase interact with our google services.
-Follow this guide [here](https://developers.google.com/android/management/service-account) to create a new service account, and export the key in `JSON` format.
+Follow this guide [here](https://developers.google.com/android/management/service-account) to create a new service account, ensure that it has roles to allow access to storage, datastore, compute and speech api, finally export the key in `JSON` format.

 ### Mount Secret
 We can now mount the servicce account key to the cluster: